patras91/rae_release/README_RAE_and_RAEplan.md

   --b breadth 	Number of methods RAEplan should look at (for each task and sub-task) during planning

 domain codes are as follows:
-domain_simpleFetch: 'SF',
-domain_simpleOpenDoor: 'SOD',
-domain_ste: 'STE',
 domain_chargeableRobot: 'CR',
 domain_springDoor: 'SD',
 domain_exploreEnv: 'EE',
-domain_industrialPlan: 'IP',
+domain_searchAndRescue: 'SR'
 domain_orderFulfillment: 'OF'

 HOW TO ADD NEW PROBLEMS?
-A problem file (Please go inside the folder problems to view one) specifies the initial state, the tasks arriving at different times and various parameters specific to the domain.
+A problem file (Please go inside the folder problems/domain to view one) specifies the initial state, the tasks arriving at different times and various parameters specific to the domain.
 To define a new problem, please follow the following syntax to name the file.

 problemId_domainCode.py